mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 For this exercise you need an AWS credential file in your home directory `~/.aws/credentials` [local](01_local_dev.md).

-In this exercise, you will read an object from S3 using the same FsLib interface as in the previous exercise.
-Extend `TestExerciseS3` to:
+Using the same FsLib interface as in the previous exercise, extend `TestExerciseS3` to
   - [ ] Read the file `name/s3/~any/9ps3/gutenberg/pg-tom_sawyer.txt`
   - [ ] Count the number of occurrences of the word `the` in this file

-Note that `test.MakeTstateAll` creates an instance of SigmaOS with `named` and other kernel services (such as `s3` servers).
+Note that `test.MakeTstateAll` creates an instance of SigmaOS with `named` and other kernel services (such as `s3` proxies).

+Hint: The function `OpenReader` from `FsLib` along with Golang's `NewScanner` and `scanner.Split(bufio.ScanWords)` may be helpful.

 ### Exercise 3: Spawn a `proc`